aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 `theme: jekyll-theme-cayman`

-This line tells Jekyll, the Github pages processing engine, what theme to select and apply to our processed markdown pages when publishing the site.
+This line tells Jekyll, the Github pages processing engine, the theme to select and apply to our processed markdown pages when publishing the site.

 The actual theme name is the last segment which in my case is `cayman`.